๐ŸงชAP Chemistry

 Electron Affinity

-• Generally becomes more negative (exothermic) across a period—atoms closer to a full octet release more energy when gaining electrons
+• Generally becomes more negative (more exothermic) across a period.
+Atoms with higher ZeffZ_{eff} and closer to a full octet release more energy when gaining electrons.

-Compare: Ionization energy vs. electron affinity—both increase across a period, but ionization energy measures electron removal while electron affinity measures electron addition.
-High ionization energy + highly negative electron affinity = nonmetals that form anions rather than cations.
+Compare: Ionization energy and electron affinity both generally increase across a period, but they measure opposite processes.
+IE measures electron removal; EA measures electron addition.
+High IE combined with a highly negative EA is the signature of nonmetals, which form anions rather than cations.

 When atoms gain or lose electrons, their radii change significantly.
-Cations shrink because removing electrons reduces electron-electron repulsion and often eliminates an entire shell, while anions expand because added electrons increase repulsion without adding protons.
+Cations shrink because removing electrons reduces electron-electron repulsion and often eliminates an entire shell.
+Anions expand because added electrons increase repulsion without adding any protons to counteract it.

 Ionic Radius

-• Anions are larger than their parent atoms—gaining electrons increases electron-electron repulsion while nuclear charge stays constant
+• Anions are larger than their parent atoms.
+Gaining electrons increases electron-electron repulsion while the nuclear charge stays constant, so the electron cloud expands.

 The periodic table's staircase line separates metals from nonmetals, but this boundary reflects gradual changes in atomic properties.
 Metallic character correlates with the tendency to lose electrons, while nonmetallic character correlates with the tendency to gain electrons.